Kile-kun/My100DaysSQLChallenge/README.md

 ## DAY 41 (AGGREGATE FUNCTIONS WITHIN WINDOW FUNCTIONS)
 If you observe in the previous days when I had to write queries to explain the different elements of window functions, there have been scenarios where there was the need to use AGGREGATE FUNCTIONS to drive the explanations further.
 Handling aggregate functions within window functions is a powerful capability in SQL that allows you to perform complex calculations and aggregate results over defined partitions or groups.
 When using aggregate functions like SUM(), AVG(), and COUNT() within window functions, you can create more insightful and detailed analyses of your data.

+## DAY 42 (USING WHERE CLAUSES ON WINDOW FUNCTIONS)
+it is practically impossible to directly use a WHERE clause on window function results.
+This setback is normally encountered because at the time the WHERE clause is being used, the window functions won’t have been computed yet.
+An example of such a scenario is; trying to retrieve the top-performing product per month for a particular year by just passing using “WHERE WINDOW_FUNCTION = 1;”.
+In this scenario, the error it normally throws in is the
+“Error Code: 3593.
+You cannot use the window function 'row_number' in this context.”
+Ways to prevent this scenario is to either use a SUBQUERY or the COMMON TABLE EXPRESSION.
+The SUBQUERY method will be used today, the COMMON TABLE EXPRESSION method will be treated as a separate topic tomorrow.